Sovereigns of Sri Lanka : King Vijaya [543-505 BCE]

 Mahavamsa (Chapter VII, Verses 1-5)

-At the age of 16, Sinhabahu managed to escape with his mother and sister and reached the kingdom of Vanga, where they encountered a general, who happened to be a cousin of Suppadevi.
+At the age of sixteen, Sinhabahu managed to escape with his mother and sister and reached the kingdom of Vanga, where they encountered a general who happened to be a cousin of Suppadevi.
 The general later married Suppadevi.

 Since the king of Vanga had no heirs, he entrusted his kingdom to Sinhabahu.
-However, Sinhabahu passed the throne to his uncle, Suppadevi’s husband, and left with his sister Sinhaseevali to establish a new kingdom in the land of his birth, called Sinhapura.
-Sinhabahu made Sinhaseevali his queen, and she bore 16 pairs of twins, a total of 32 sons.
+However, Sinhabahu passed the throne to his uncle, Suppadevi’s husband, and departed with his sister Sinhaseevali to establish a new kingdom in the land of his birth, called Sinhapura.
+Sinhabahu made Sinhaseevali his queen, and she bore sixteen pairs of twins, a total of thirty-two sons.

 The eldest son, Prince Vijaya, became notorious for causing unrest in the kingdom with his companions.
-The citizens, fed up with Vijaya’s behaviour, urged King Sinhabahu to take action.
-Bowing to public pressure, Sinhabahu had Vijaya and 700 of his followers placed on a ship and set them adrift.
-Their wives and children were sent on a separate ship.
+The citizens, weary of Vijaya’s conduct, urged King Sinhabahu to take action.
+Yielding to public pressure, Sinhabahu had Vijaya and seven hundred of his followers placed on a ship and set adrift.
+Their wives and children were dispatched on a separate vessel.

-On the day of the Buddha’s demise, a ship carrying Prince Vijaya and his followers landed on the western shores of Sri Lanka, at a beach with copper-colored sand, which they named “Thambapanni.”
-Upon arrival, they discovered the island was inhabited by the Yaksha tribe.
+On the day of the Buddha’s demise, a ship carrying Prince Vijaya and his followers landed on the western shores of Sri Lanka, at a beach with copper-coloured sand, which they named Thambapanni.
+Upon arrival, they discovered that the island was inhabited by the Yaksha tribe.

-Kuveni, a member of the Yaksha (Daemon) tribe, assisted Vijaya in killing the other Yakshas and became his mistress.
-Vijaya settled in Thambapanni, which was located south of the river, possibly the Malwathu Oya River.
+Kuveni, a member of the Yaksha (daemon) tribe, assisted Vijaya in killing the other Yakshas and became his consort.
+Vijaya settled in Thambapanni, which was located south of the river, possibly the Malwathu Oya.
 Kuveni bore two children, a son and a daughter, to Vijaya.

-Later, Vijaya’s followers wanted him to formally assume his crown as the ruler of the new land, leading to his marriage to the daughter of the King of Madura.
-Consequently, Kuveni and her children were abandoned, left to wander in Lankapura.
-The present-day Veddha tribe of Sri Lanka is believed to be descendants of the two children of Kuveni.
+Later, Vijaya’s followers urged him to formally assume the crown as ruler of the new land, which led to his marriage to the daughter of the King of Madura.
+Consequently, Kuveni and her children were abandoned and left to wander in Lankapura.
+The present-day Veddha tribe of Sri Lanka is believed to be descended from the two children of Kuveni.

 However, the Dipavamsa, which predates the Mahavamsa, makes no mention of Kuveni or the Yaksha tribe.

-According to Codrington (1926), other Indian legends involving a princess and a lion tell a different story.
+According to Codrington (1926), other Indian legends involving a princess and a lion present a different version of the story.
 In these accounts, the prince is exiled from his kingdom and seeks refuge in Ratnadvipa (the Island of Gems).
 A merchant who arrives in search of precious stones is killed, and his wife is held captive.
 Over time, their descendants multiply, a community forms, and a king is eventually chosen.
 The country is then named Sinhala, derived from the name of its original founder.

 Last Days